janseidler/Behaviour-Driven-Prototyping/prototyping-fields/README.md

 A wish about a certain solution in order to solve the problem or fulfil a specific need.

-### DAMIT
-DIN-A4 Blatt (orange)

-This explains the benefit that certain solution has for the intended person.

 ## Solution Field

 Co-Create the thing right.
 Once the problem has been defined, it is time to go about finding the right solution by prototyping different possible solutions with a simple causality chain "When something happens, then something else happens." (cause and effect)